Repealing Stepped-Up Basis Tax Provision Will Eliminate Thousands of Jobs, Take Billions Out of Economy Annually, New Study Finds

 The full report with executive summary can be found here.

 Family Business Estate Tax Coalition (FBETC)

 The Family Business Estate Tax Coalition (FBETC) is committed to the full and permanent repeal of the estate tax.
 The Coalition supports the following legislation to permanently repeal the estate tax: H.R.
 1712, the Death Tax Repeal Act, sponsored by Rep. Jason Smith (R-8th MO) and Rep. Sanford Bishop (D-2nd GA) and S. 617, the Death Tax Repeal Act, sponsored by Sen. John Thune (R-SD).
-Read more about the new FBETC study that repealing stepped-up basis tax provision would hurt small businesses and destroy jobs.
+Read more about the new FBETC study and letter that repealing stepped-up basis tax provision would hurt small businesses and destroy jobs.

 What is the Estate Tax?

 The estate tax applies to property transferred at death if the value of the property exceeds the estate tax exclusion.
 While the owner of the estate is responsible for the tax, the heirs often are responsible for the actual payment of the tax upon the death of the owner.
 The value of the estate to which the tax is applied includes all property the owner has an interest in at the time of death including life insurance, annuities, and business assets.

 How Does the Estate Tax Unfairly Burden Family-Owned Businesses?

 The owner of a family-owned business must include the value of the business assets in calculating the value of their total estate.
 The tax is applied to all business assets whether liquid assets (like cash) or illiquid assets (like machinery or land).
 In many cases, the majority of the value of an estate is in the illiquid assets, so to pay the tax the business owner must sell the actual assets of the estate.